lSelectral/near-shopping-crud/README.md

 # NEAR SHOPPING WEB3 API

 The purpose of this project is, providing an decentralized Web3 api interface for online shopping.
 App runs fully on the Near blockchain with smart contracts.
 Users can create account, from that account can login/logout.
-Can create different carts for specific purpose like, **breakfast**, **dinner**, **technology** etc. Users can add specific product to this carts and manage their shopping experience seaminglessly.
+Can create different carts for specific purpose like, **breakfast**, **dinner**, **technology** etc. Users can add specific product to this carts and manage their shopping experience seamlessly.

+<div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.loom.com/embed/a38053636dc740d38ddbe04e695c0574" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

 1. [ FEATURES ](#features)
 2. [ NEAR SPECS ](#near-specs)